Rhododendron arboreum: Description

 and broad.
 This plant holds the Guinness Record for the World's Largest Rhododendron.
 The tree discovered in 1993 at Mount Japfü in the Kohima District of Nagaland, India, holds the Guinness Record for the tallest Rhododendron at 65 ft.
-In sharp contrast to this, the New Guinean epiphytic species Rhododendron caespitosum never exceeds 4 in in height.
+In sharp contrast to this, the New Guinean epiphytic species Rhododendron caespitosum never exceeds 10 cm in height.

-In early- and mid-spring, trusses of 15–20 bell-shaped flowers, 5 cm wide and 3–5 cm long are produced in red, pink or white.
-They have black nectar pouches and black spots inside.
+In early and mid spring, trusses of 15–20 bell-shaped flowers, 5 cm wide and 3–5 cm long are produced; they are red, pink or white, with black nectar pouches and black spots inside.